sidhantarora/SE-HW/README.md

 - bignum : replica of eg.bignum; tests if the num class follows the capacity
 -  the : prints the cli options as in the lua source code.

+# Document Generator
+We generate documentation as html files every time a commit is made.
+We have added it as part of our post-commit hook and it falls into the docs directory.

 # Setting up git hooks
 We have moved the directory for git hooks to a separate directory called .githooks To enable this to be the new hooks directory, run the following command: